JuliaEnergy/PowerDynamics.jl/docs/src/index.md

 - **[IEEE 39-Bus System Part 2](@ref ieee39-part2)** - Advanced Initialization Tutorial
 - **[IEEE 39-Bus System Part 3](@ref ieee39-part3)** - Dynamic Simulation
 - **[IEEE 39-Bus System Part 4](@ref ieee39-part4)** - Advanced Modeling & Parameter Optimization

-!!! warning "PowerDynamics.Library Under Active Development"
-    **The PowerDynamics.Library component library is currently excluded from semantic versioning and is under heavy development.**

-    While PowerDynamics itself follows semantic versioning, the Library submodule's API is highly unstable and variable names, function signatures, and model interfaces may change frequently without notice.
-If you are using specific models from PowerDynamics.Library in their current state, we strongly recommend copying them to your own source code to avoid breaking changes in future updates.

 ## Reproducibility